maxboro/hunter-killer/README.md

 # Description

 Simulation of one hunter and one or multiple prey.
+This project has [C++ version](https://github.com/maxboro/hunter-killer-cpp).
+The hunter and the prey move randomly to a nearby cell or pass their turn.
+The hunter kills the prey if they are in the same cell.

 # Session examples

 ## Session example (wo full grid display)

 ```terminal
 Simulation parameters: {'n_prey': 5, 'n_steps': 5, 'grid_size_x': 3, 'grid_size_y': 3, 'show_grid': False}
 Prey_0 at [0, 2].
 Is alive.